kapawlak/128A_Remote/lab1-magnetic force/lab1.md

 Before making any measurement, it’s crucial to calibrate the magnetometer.
 First, we need to find a magnetic free space where all experiments will be performed.
 This means that we need to find a place where magnetic noises are minimized, such as a room with minimal electronic devices, a wooden or non-metal table, and be sure to keep any magnet away from the area.
 Any metal will affect the magnetic field measurement.

 ::: Question
-Q 2.1: Why does metal interfere with the calculation of magnetic field?
+Why does metal interfere with the calculation of magnetic field?
 :::

 ####

 We will now describe the process you will  use to calibrate the iOLab device via the software.